TeemuSo/pydantic-ai-flow/README.md

 ## Usage

-1. **Adding Nodes**: Drag components from the sidebar onto the canvas
+1. **Adding Nodes**:
+   - Drag components from the sidebar onto the canvas
+   - Each node type has specific configuration options

+2. **Configuring Agent Nodes**:
+   - Select model provider (OpenAI, Anthropic, Google)
+   - Choose specific model version
+   - Adjust temperature (0-2) and token limits
+   - Add/remove system prompts
+   - Set usage limits for responses and requests
+   - Configure optional dependency and result types

+3. **Moving Nodes**:
+   - Use the dedicated drag handle at the top of each node
+   - Click and drag nodes to reposition them

+4. **Connecting Nodes**:
-2. **Connecting Nodes**: Click and drag from one node's handle to another to create connections
+   - Click and drag from one node's handle to another to create connections

-3. **Moving Nodes**: Click and drag nodes to reposition them
+5. **Deleting**:
-4. **Deleting**: Select nodes or edges and press delete/backspace
+   - Select nodes or edges and press delete/backspace

 ## Development